LouiValley/LouiValley.github.io/index.md

 May.
 2023 - Present **Graph Neural Network Accelerator**

-* I am doing a high-performance GNN accelerator now. **It is an exciting research.**
+* I am doing a high-performance GNN accelerator, which includes how to accelerate SpMM/GeMM computations. **It is an exciting research.**

 ## Algorithm [Sub-skill]